Tim Flannery (baseball): San Diego Padres (1979–1989)

 Flannery received a September call-up to the Majors.
 Flannery made his Major League debut 26 days before his 22nd birthday, and was the eighth youngest player in the majors in 1979.

-He batted lead-off and played second base against the San Francisco Giants at Jack Murphy Stadium (now Qualcomm Stadium) in his first game on September 3, 1979.
+He batted lead-off and played second base against the San Francisco Giants at the Padre's Jack Murphy Stadium in his first game on September 3, 1979.
 Flannery was one for three and drove in the second run of the Padres' 3–0 victory.